Skip to content

 Elysia handle file, and mimetype validation declaratively

-As doesn't validate mimetype out-of-the-box, you need to use a third-party library like file-type to validate an actual type.
+As tRPC doesn't validate mimetype out-of-the-box, you need to use a third-party library like file-type to validate an actual type.

 Middleware